gvwilson/buildtogether.tech/src/thinking/index.md

 from a hard drive doesn't alter it, but every time you access something in LTM, you may write it back in a different or augmented form.
 We call this "learning".

-Here's the problem: [%i "short-term memory!limited capacity of" %]STM is very small[%/i%].  [%b Miller1956 %] famously estimated that it could hold 7±2 things at one time; more modern estimates put the number closer to 4±1 [%b Didau2016 %].
+Here's the problem: STM is
+very small[%i "short-term memory!limited capacity of" %].  [%b Miller1956 %] famously estimated that it could
+hold 7±2 things at one time; more modern estimates put the number closer to 4±1 [%b Didau2016 %].
 This means that STM is a bottleneck for learning: if too many new ideas are presented too quickly, the new arrivals will knock older ones out of STM before you have a chance to encode them and store them in LTM, so learning won't take place.

-This realization and others have produced the theory of [%i "cognitive load theory" %][%g cognitive_load "cognitive load" %][%/i%], which (among other things) divides the things you have to do while learning into three categories.
-The [%i "intrinsic load" "cognitive load!intrinsic" %][%g intrinsic_load "intrinsic load" %][%/i%] is the thinking that is required by the learning task itself.
+This realization and others have produced the theory of [%g cognitive_load "cognitive load" %][%i "cognitive load theory" %], which (among other things) divides the things you have to do while learning into three categories.
+The [%g intrinsic_load "intrinsic load" %][%i "intrinsic load" "cognitive load!intrinsic" %] is the thinking that is required by the learning task itself.
 The
-[%i "germane load" "cognitive load!germane" %][%g germane_load "germane" %][%/i%] (or relevant) load is the other thinking that the problem requires, but which isn't the focus of the lesson, while the [%i "extraneous load" "cognitive load!extraneous" %][%g extraneous_load "extraneous load" %][%/i%] is everything you're being asked to do that is irrelevant.
+[%g germane_load "germane" %][%i "germane load" "cognitive load!germane" %]
+(or relevant) load is the other thinking that the problem requires, but which isn't the focus of the lesson, while the [%g extraneous_load "extraneous load" %][%i "extraneous load" "cognitive load!extraneous" %] is everything you're being asked to do that is irrelevant.

 For example, suppose you are learning the grammar of Frisian.
 If I ask you to